-My six-month research residency in Germany is coming to a close, and I return shortly to the USA.
+My six-month research residence in Germany is coming to a close, and I return shortly to the USA.
 I want to say thanks and good-bye to the Euro-SOTAns who have made my SOTA activations such an enjoyable diversion from my indoor, work-a-day activities.
 I hadn’t done that much SOTA before coming here, and I’ve learned a lot about activating while here.

 Thanks first and foremost to the chasers (292 OMs and 910 qso’s) for your diligence and patience.
 My top ten chasers are, at the moment, all European hams.
 The one at the top is surely known to every CW activator over here, SP9AMH (62 qso’s).
 I am especially proud of VK and ZL qso’s on 30m at 5W from FL/VO-093 as part of its very first activation.